-New York City Is Hitting The brakes, Capping Uber And Other Ride Hailing Services
+New York City Is Hitting The Brakes, Capping Uber And Other Ride-Hailing Services

 — Bill de Blasio (@NYCMayor) August 8, 2018

-Meanwhile, the New York Taxi Workers Alliance (NYTWA) has pushed hard for this freeze and is hails the city council for their decision to put a cap on companies such as Uber.
+Meanwhile, the New York Taxi Workers Alliance (NYTWA) has pushed hard for this freeze and hails the city council for their decision to put a cap on companies such as Uber.
 Bhairavi Desai is the current executive director of the New York Taxi Workers Alliance.
-He released a statement to the press, saying this choice was a “victory” for New Yorkers, including the remark that the city’s decision actually benefits the Uber, Lyft, and other drivers such as yellow cab.
+He released a statement to the press, saying this choice was a “victory” for New Yorkers, including the remark that the city’s decision actually benefits Uber, Lyft, and other drivers.
 Desai and the NYTWA point out the six New York taxi drivers who have committed suicide in 2018 due to difficulty earning a living, cites CBS News.

 “This victory belongs to yellow cab, green cab, livery, black car, Uber and Lyft drivers who united together in our union to transform our shared struggle and heartbreak into hope and strength.
 And this victory belongs to New Yorkers and our allies who have stood with us to say, not one more death, not one more fallen driver crushed by poverty and despair.”